 Scott Brown

-Raised in a traditional Jewish home in the suburbs of Washington, D.C., Scott Brown began his spiritual journey by living a solitary life in the woods of northern Wisconsin.
-It was there that a co-worker gifted Scott with a pocket New Testament.
-That little Bible launched a crisis of faith that led to Scott’s salvation seven years later.
+Raised in a traditional Jewish home in the suburbs of Washington, D.C., Scott began his spiritual journey by dropping out of college and moving into the woods of northern Wisconsin.
+It was there a co-worker gave Scott a pocket New Testament.
+The resulting crisis of faith would eventually lead to Scott’s salvation seven years later.

 Dr. Mitch Glaser